SikyChen/js-data-structures/readme.md

 # JS-DATA-STRUCTURES
-Realize some typical data-structures by Javascript and Typescript.
+Realize some typical data-structures by Javascript.

+## Stack
+1. Realize by Array.
+2. Realize by Object.